Martin Baritone Saxophone Pictures

 John Kilpatrick's Home Page

-This is a Martin Handcraft baritone saxophone made in 1934 in Elkhart, Indiana; for security reasons I am not quoting its serial number.
-It is probably a Troubadour model - see The Martin Story by Edwin van Druten.
+This is a Martin Handcraft baritone saxophone made in 1934 in Elkhart, Indiana.
+For more about Martin instruments, see The Martin Story by Edwin van Druten.

-The metal is thick and the instrument is quite heavy.
-It has a round tone, rather like a cello if heard from an adjoining room.
+The instrument has a round tone, rather like a cello if heard from an adjoining room.
 It doesn't play well with a modern mouthpiece, which raises the pitch, so it is best to stick with an old type with quite a large chamber volume.
 The sax is "low pitch" - i.e. in standard modern concert pitch.

 The highest note is top F; there is no front F key.
 There are two (not three) right-hand palm keys, the upper one serving for both top E and side C depending on whether the upper B key is depressed.
+Pressing a right-hand main key with left hand 1 gives Bb (as usual), and with no left hand key down gives C (not so usual).
 The lowest two tone holes are on opposite sides of the bell.
-The highest two tone holes are large, and placed (I assume) a "true" distance from the mouthpiece - farther than on many makes.
+The highest two tone holes on the neck are large, and placed (I assume) a "true" distance from the mouthpiece - further from the mouthpiece than on most makes.

 The following are thumbnail pictures; click on them for larger versions.